 St. Patrick’s Rock of Cashel

-This castle is touted as one of the most beautiful and most visited castles in all of Ireland.
+This castle is touted as one of the most beautiful and most visited castles in Ireland.
 This castle complex is huge and it is one of those castles that deliver visually what your mind conjures up about how a castle is supposed to look.
 This makes it one of the most iconic castles in Ireland to visit.

 The Rock of Cashel (Carraig Phádraig), more formally St. Patrick’s Rock, is also known as Cashel of the Kings.
 The Rock of Cashel was the seat of the High Kings of Munster, although there is little structural evidence of their time here.
 Most of the buildings on the current site date from the 12th and 13th centuries when the rock was gifted to the Church.

 The Rock of Cashel is located a short way down the road from Kilkenny Castle, so you can easily stop at both of these en route to Cork from Dublin.
 Once you reach Cashel, it is a 5-minute walk from the town center to the top of the hill to visit the castle.

 The Rock of Cashel is a very busy site and visitors may experience a delay during the summer months.
 The best times to visit are early in the morning and late at night before closing.